MayakaApps/Kache/README.md

 ## License

-This library is distributed under the MIT license.
-All the code inside this library is licensed under the MIT license unless explicitly stated otherwise.
+All the code inside this library is licensed under Apache License 2.0 unless explicitly stated otherwise.

 ## Contributing